tldr-pages/tldr/pages/common/yadm-list.md

 > Print a list of files managed by `yadm`.
 > More information: <https://github.com/TheLocehiliosan/yadm/blob/master/yadm.md#commands>.

-- Print a list of files managed by `yadm`:
+- Print a list of files managed by `yadm` in the current directory:

 `yadm list`

-- The previous command only works with the root to list all:
+- List all files managed by `yadm` completely:

 `yadm list -a`